yankailab/OpenKAI/docs/3D/WebViewer3D.md

 child segments are used and all remaining path bits are zero.
 A child index uses X/Y/Z masks 4/2/1, with a set bit choosing the positive half of that axis.

-Each cell costs exactly **20 bytes**, down from 384 bytes for twelve streamed lines (about 95% less cell payload).
-All records and sections are four-byte aligned without padding.
+Each cell costs exactly **20 bytes**.
+Cell records and sections are four-byte aligned without padding.

-Only version 4 is supported.
-The old combined `/stream` endpoint and older binary formats are removed.
+Only version 5 is supported, with an exact version match required for both the JSON greeting and binary frames.
+There is no protocol negotiation or conversion.
 Update the backend and browser assets together.
-Point and line records remain 16 and 32 bytes respectively, with per-vertex RGBA8 colors.
+Point and line payloads use 15 and 30 bytes per record respectively, plus per-object alignment padding.
 Full snapshots preserve reconnect and object removal behavior.
-Picker commands still send only 16-byte IDs as hexadecimal strings; their JSON format does not change.
+Picker commands send 16-byte IDs as hexadecimal strings.

 ## Occupied cell interface

 `_SelectableOctGrid::get(OCTGRID_CELLS*, tExpire, nMaxCells)` copies one coherent header and its occupied cell records.
-It includes occupied ancestors, as the previous wireframe did, in root-first traversal order. `nMaxCells` in the grid config sets the publication cap; if omitted, `floor(nMaxLines / 12)` preserves the old cap (default 8333).
+It includes occupied ancestors, as the previous wireframe did, in root-first traversal order. `nMaxCells` in the grid config sets the publication cap (default 8333).
+The old `nMaxLines` setting is rejected.
 The viewers have independent `nCbuf` and per-object `nC` caps.
-Point and line interfaces remain available; the grid itself returns no lines.
+`_OctreeBase` derives from `_ReferenceFrame`.
+Neither it nor its grid subclasses expose `_GeometryBase::get()` or a geometry type. `_OctreeGrid` still consumes point clouds through its `vGeometryBase` input list; `_SelectableOctGrid` publishes only cell IDs, colors, and the root header.
+Viewers construct the boxes.

-RGBA comes from each cell's averaged point color, clamped and rounded to RGBA8.
+Cells average point RGB, initializing cell alpha to 1, then publish their retained RGBA color clamped and rounded to RGBA8.
 An explicitly configured `vColCellOcc` keeps the previous uniform color override.
 It accepts `[r,g,b,a]`; a three-component override defaults to alpha 1.
 The sample omits this setting so cell colors follow the point cloud.
 Remove it